 - A pre-requisite, cumulative, and math/science grade-point average of at least 2.75

 (uncorrected, based on a 4.0 system) in all previous coursework undertaken, exclusive

 of developmental courses, whether passed or failed at all institutions of attendance;

 - A PCAT composite score that is competitive with the applicant pool.

 - ALL pre-pharmacy requirements MUST be completed prior to the first day of class in the pharmacy program.

-- For the 2014 admission cycle, the College of Pharmacy will accept the best PCAT (composite
+- For the 2014 admission cycle, the School of Pharmacy will accept the best PCAT (composite

 score, percentile rank) attempt for two years prior and up to and including the January,